amr-abdelhamid/refbook/manuscript/main.md

 In other cases, you may detect utility functions which are distinctive and may not relate to the core business functionality.
 These are some examples of utility functions:
 * Standard mathematical or string calculations, like `calculatePercentage(base, percent)` for calculating a percentage out of a base number, or `divideFullNameIntoParts` which returns person first to last names organized into an array
-* Batch operations on collections of raw data, like `multiplyByPercent`, which receives a collection of values and returns the same set multiplied by a parameter value.
+* Batch operations on collections of raw data, like `multiplyByPercent`, which receives a collection of values and returns the same set multiplied by a parameter value

-* Reading or writing records from an excel file.
+* Reading or writing records from an excel file
 * Parsing XML or JSON structures
 * etc.